 The Property Management Policy provide for exchange of Land Agreements to be concluded, subject thereto that reasons for justifying such a step is recorded in writing.
 The item served at Mayco in January and was referred back for the administration to obtain valuations for the various erven under discussion.
-The two valuations are attached as APPENDIX 5 and 6.
+We have received one valuation which is attached as APPENDIX 5.
+We are still waiting for the other valuation.
+The two valuators were appointed at the same time.
 Council must consider the proposal.